Charles R. Buckalew

 Charles Rollin Buckalew (December 28, 1821 – May 19, 1899) was an American lawyer, diplomat, and Democratic Party politician from Pennsylvania.
-He represented the state for one term in the United States Senate, where he was an advocate for proportional representation and cumulative voting, from 1863 to 1869.
+He represented the state for one term in the United States Senate, where he was an advocate of proportional representation and cumulative voting, from 1863 to 1869.

 Buckalew also served three nonconsecutive terms in the Pennsylvania Senate (1851–1854, 1859–1860, and 1869–1870) and two consecutive terms in the U.S. House of Representatives from 1887 to 1891.
 He served as Minister Resident for Ecuador under President James Buchanan from 1858 to 1861.

 Early life and education

 Buckalew was born in Fishing Creek Township, Pennsylvania on December 28, 1821, to John McKinney Sr. and Martha Funston Buckalew.
 He was a graduate of Harford Academy, Susquehanna County, Pennsylvania, where he studied law.
 He was admitted to the bar in 1843.